umilab/umi-mx-gtk-theme/README.md

 If you get artifacts like black or invisible backgrounds under Unity, disable overlay scrollbars with

     gsettings set com.canonical.desktop.interface scrollbar-mode normal

+### Bug reporting
+If you find a bug, please report it at https://github.com/andreisergiu98/arc-flatabulous-theme/issues

 ### Full Preview
 ![A full screenshot of the Arc theme](http://i.imgur.com/4JSTAFB.jpg)